online-go/gtp2ogs/docs/NOTES.md

 these special characters have been tested to work on messages, among others :  `!` (one time `!`) , `?` , `,` , `(` , `)` ,
 `:` , `;`

+####  H:

+Currently, ogs does not support profile id number authentification, so you have to use bot username only.

+For example, for this famous bot https://online-go.com/player/58441/GnuGo, bot admin has to use the bot name `GnuGo` and currently bot admin cannot use profile number `58441` (it will not work).

+Therefore, the old `id` aliases (`id` , `botid` , `bot`), that still required names and not id numbers, contrary to what this line was suggesting `Jan 23 17:18:13   #  Bot is user id: 58441`) that added confusion to how to use gtp2ogs for bot admins have been removed

+To sum up, to connect your bot on OGS, you need and you have to simply use bot name, for example `--username GnuGo` for the bot admin of GnuGo